dustinrue/ControlPlane/README.txt

     - $updatecrashdataurl = '/admin/crash_update.php';    // the path to the script updating the crashlog
 - Copy the symbolicatecrash executable into an accessable path, e.g. via cp /Developer/Platforms/iPhoneOS.platform/Developer/Library/PrivateFrameworks/DTDeviceKit.framework/Versions/A/Resources/symbolicatecrash /usr/local/bin/
-- Copy the .app package and .app.dSYM package of each version into the local directory where scripts are located Best is to add the version number to the filename, so multiple versions of the same app can be symbolicated.
+- Copy the .app package and .app.dSYM package of each version into any directory of your Mac Best is to add the version number to the directory of each version, so multiple versions of the same app can be symbolicated.
-  Example:  CrashReporterDemo_1_0.app
+  Example:  CrashReporterDemo_1_0/CrashReporterDemo.app
-            CrashReporterDemo_1_0.app.dSYM
+            CrashReporterDemo_1_0/CrashReporterDemo.app.dSYM
-            CrashReporterDemoBeta_1_1.app
+            CrashReporterDemoBeta_1_1/CrashReporterDemoBeta.app
-            CrashReporterDemoBeta_1_1.app.dSYM
+            CrashReporterDemoBeta_1_1/CrashReporterDemoBeta.app.dSYM
 - Test symbolification:
   - Download a crash report into the local directory from above
   - run "symbolicatecrash nameofthecrashlogfile ."